tuplejump/stargate-core/docs/source/indexoptions.rst

 	* StandardAnalyzer
 	* WhitespaceAnalyzer
+	* StopAnalyzer
 	* SimpleAnalyzer
 	* KeywordAnalyzer
+	* CaseInsensitiveKeywordAnalyzer - Same as Lucene's KeywordAnalyzer but case-insensitive

 Custom Analyzers
 ^^^^^^^^^^^^^^^^
-Custom analyzers may be specified using the fully qualified class name.
+Custom analyzers or other Lucene Analyzers may be specified using the fully qualified class name.
 Lucene 5.5 custom analyzers are required.

 Norms
 ^^^^^^